suzuna08/Map-app/IMPLEMENTATION.md

 ### Navigation: AppBottomDock

+The top nav bar has been replaced by a floating bottom dock (`AppBottomDock.svelte`) with **three rendering modes**:

+#### 1. Desktop Bottom Bar (default, ≥ 640px, no custom position)
-The top nav bar has been replaced by a floating bottom dock (`AppBottomDock.svelte`).
-The dock is a `fixed inset-x-0 bottom-0 z-50` bar with a frosted-glass pill (`bg-warm-50/95 backdrop-blur-lg rounded-[1.75rem]`) containing four navigation tabs and a central add button:
+A `fixed inset-x-0 bottom-0 z-50` bar with a frosted-glass pill (`bg-warm-50/95 backdrop-blur-lg rounded-[1.25rem]`) containing a 6-dot drag handle, three navigation tabs, and (when custom-positioned) a reset button:

 - **Places** tab — map pin icon, links to `/places`
 - **Collections** tab — grid icon, links to `/collections`
-- **"+" add button** — centered `bg-brand-600` circle (`h-11 w-11` / `sm:h-12 sm:w-12`), opens `AddPlaceModal`
 - **Settings** tab — gear icon, links to `/settings`

 Active tab: `bg-brand-100 text-brand-800`.
 Idle tab: `text-warm-500 hover:bg-warm-100`.
+Tab dimensions: `min-h-[2.5rem] w-[4.5rem] sm:w-[5rem]`, label: `text-[9px] sm:text-[10px]`.
 The dock is visible only when authenticated and on an app-shell route (`/places`, `/collections`, `/upload`, `/settings`, or any sub-path of `/collections` or `/settings`).
 A `bottomDockSuppressed` writable store (`src/lib/stores/bottom-dock-suppressed.ts`) lets modals like `PlaceActionMenu` temporarily hide the dock.

+**Drag-to-reposition**: The left-side 6-dot grip handle (`cursor-grab`) starts a pointer drag that repositions the entire dock to any point on screen, clamped to 8px from viewport edges.
+The position is persisted to localStorage (`dock-position`).
+When custom-positioned, a reset button (↻ icon) clears the stored position, returning the dock to the default bottom bar.
+The `dockMode` is forced to `'active'` when the user starts dragging. `pointerenter` on the pill also immediately restores active mode.

+**Scroll-aware passive mode** (`src/lib/stores/dock-scroll-state.ts`): The dock transitions between `'active'` and `'passive'` modes based on scroll direction.
+During downward scroll (cumulative delta > 8px threshold), the dock fades to 45% opacity and translates 10px downward; scrolling up or idle (400ms timeout) restores it.
+The watcher uses `requestAnimationFrame`-based throttling, captures both window scroll and inner-element scroll events, and handles touch-end idle resets.
+A direction lock delta of 3px prevents jittery toggling.
+The root layout initializes the watcher via `$effect` when the dock is visible and tears it down on unmount.

+#### 2. Custom-Positioned Draggable (any screen size, after user drags)
+When the user drags the dock, the mode switches from the bottom bar to a freely-positioned `fixed` pill rendered at `left:{x}px;top:{y}px`.
+The layout is identical to the desktop bottom bar (horizontal tabs, drag handle, reset button) but it floats at the user's chosen position.

+#### 3. Mobile Collapsible Right-Edge Drawer (< 640px, no custom position)
+On mobile (detected via `window.innerWidth < 640`), the dock renders as a collapsible vertical drawer on the right edge of the screen instead of the bottom bar.

+- **Expanded state**: A vertical `flex-col` dock with `rounded-l-[1.25rem]` slides in from the right via `transform: translateX(0/100%)` with a 250ms ease-out transition.
+Contains a horizontal drag handle (for vertical repositioning), a collapse chevron button, and 3 navigation links stacked vertically using a separate `dockLinksMobileVertical` snippet.
+Each link is `3.5rem` wide, `2.75rem` min-height with `text-[8px]` labels.
+Active/idle states use CSS classes (`mobile-dock-link-active`/`mobile-dock-link-idle`).
+Padded for `env(safe-area-inset-right)`.
+- **Collapsed state**: A slim hint tab (`rounded-l-xl`, `bg-brand-50/95`) fixed on the right edge at the persisted Y position, showing a chevron and map pin icon.
+Tapping expands the dock.
+- **Vertical drag**: Both states support vertical repositioning via pointer drag.
+The Y position defaults to 65% of viewport height, is clamped to 60px from top/bottom edges, and persisted to localStorage (`dock-mobile-y`).
+- **Tap-outside-to-close**: A document `click` listener (registered via `$effect`) collapses the expanded dock when tapping outside the pill element.
+Drag events are excluded to avoid accidental collapse.
+- **First-visit hint animation**: On first load (if `dock-hint-seen` not in localStorage and `prefers-reduced-motion` is not active), a subtle 800ms nudge animation (`@keyframes mobile-nudge-hint`) shifts the expanded dock 10px toward the right and back after a 1.2s delay, then persists the `dock-hint-seen` flag.
+All animations are suppressed when `prefers-reduced-motion: reduce` is active.

+Adding places is handled by the search bar on the Places page, which detects Google Maps URLs inline.

 The root layout injects a `--app-dock-reserve` CSS custom property (equal to the dock height plus safe-area inset) so pages can add bottom padding to avoid content being obscured by the dock.
+On mobile (< 640px), the right-edge dock means content does not need bottom padding, but the variable remains set by the layout (pages use `max()` expressions that account for it).

 ### Settings Page